Division of Economic Justice

 - Cover Letter

 - You may address to Legal Recruitment.

-- Indicate why you are interested in working with BIT and what makes you a strong candidate.
-You may wish to include information about what life experiences you will bring to the position that will enhance BIT’s ability to better serve the diverse population of this state.
+- Indicate why you are interested in this position and what makes you a strong candidate.
+You may wish to include information about what life experiences you will bring to the position that will enhance IPB’s ability to better serve the diverse population of this state.

 - List of three (3) references

 - Only submit professional references, supervisory references are preferred.